 Skip to content

 Interactivities help involve learners in an online course and compel them to participate actively in the learning process.
 They are particularly beneficial to kinesthetic learners, who learn better when they are involved in some form of activity where they get to do something.
-In e-learning, interactivities can be classified into two types, based on the purpose for which they are used.
+In eLearning, interactivities can be classified into two types, based on the purpose for which they are used: to teach and to assess.
+In this blog, we will focus on 11 eLearning interactivities that are an effective tool for imparting information to learners and understand their instructional purpose.

 1. Click on Images

-This interactivity is used to present information which does not have to be accessed in sequence.
+• This eLearning interactivity is used to present information that does not have to be accessed in sequence.

-• Components are the clickable images, content area, and instructions to prompt the learner to click on the images.
-You can place the images horizontally or vertically, with each image having a descriptive title.
+• Evident from the name itself, components of this interactivity are the clickable images, content area, and instructions to prompt the learner to click on the images.

-• It is recommended to use only up to seven images in this interactivity.
-The ideal number is four, because beyond four, the cognitive load on the learner increases.
+• It is recommended to use only up to seven images in this type of interactivity.
+The ideal number of click-on images to include in an eLearning course is four.

 2. Hotspots

-• Components include the visuals, highlights (dots, outlines, buttons, or arrows) and the prompt or instructions.
+• Components of this particular interactivity encompass visuals, highlights (dots, outlines, buttons, or arrows), and the prompt or instructions.

 • This interaction can have variants such as, click, click and hold, rollover, and a combination of click and rollover.

-When using this interactivity, information should be limited to one or two lines, don’t use it if you have too much content to be displayed in the hotspot and in the absence of audio.
+• When using this interactivity, information should be limited to one or two lines, don’t use it if you have too much content to be displayed or when the audio is missing.

 3. Rollover

-This interactivity is used to present information which need not be accessed in sequence.
+• You can use this eLearning interactivity to present information that need not be presented in sequential form.

-• Components are visuals, highlights similar to hotsopts and a prompt or instruction.
-Don’t use it if there is too much content to be dispalyed.
+• Components are visuals, highlights similar to hotspots, and a prompt or instruction.
+Don’t use it if there is too much content to be displayed.

-• In this interaction, the viewed state should be displayed clearly, else the learner may not remember what he has clicked and keep going to a rollover which he has already visited.
+• While using rollover in eLearning content development, it’s important to ensure that the viewed state is displayed clearly, else the learner may not remember what he has clicked and keep going to a rollover that he has already visited.

 4. Tabs

-Tabs are one of the most popular and widely used interactivities to present information.
+• Tabs are one of the most popular and widely used eLearning interactivities to present information in an engaging manner.

 • The components are tabs, instructions, text, and images.